 WHY IS THE LEGACY WALK ON HALSTED STREET WHEN THE LGBT COMMUNITY HAS EXPANDED BEYOND THAT AREA?

 A: The presence of the Pylons on Halsted makes THE LEGACY WALK possible for three reasons: 1) Because the Pylons already exist THE LEGACY PROJECT did not have to pay to have physical stanchions constructed to hold the markers - a cost that would make the exhibit financially untenable for a start-up non-profit.
 2) If we had to create and install physical stanchions we would have to have gotten a zoning variance and approval of the surrounding neighborhood businesses and residents - steps that would add considerable cost and many years to the time-line.
 3) Since the Pylons are under the purview of the Northalsted Business Alliance, we sought and obtained their permission to install THE LEGACY WALK in 2010.
 With their approval in hand, THE LEGACY PROJECT was given exclusive authorization by the City of Chicago to use the Pylons for the installation beginning in the fall of 2012.

 WILL THE LEGACY WALK EVER BE EXPANDED TO INCLUDE AN INDOOR FACILITY?

-A: Plans are being made to open a Visitors Resource Center and Gift Shop in 2021.
+A: Plans are being made to open a Visitors Center and Gift Shop in 2021.
 We are in the very beginning stages of discussing a full brick-and-mortar museum within five years after that.

 HOW MANY PYLONS ARE THERE AND HOW MANY SPACES FOR COMMEMORATION ARE AVAILABLE?